Ga naar de inhoud

 Reset filters

-A systematic review to inform the Australian sedentary behavior guidelines for children and young people
+A systematic review to update the Australian physical activity guidelines for children and young people

-The objective of this review is to: inform Australian Government policy in regards to the relationship between sedentary behaviour/sitting time and health outcome indicators, including the risk and prevention of…
+The objective of this review is to inform Australian Government policy on the relationship between physical activity (including the amount, frequency, intensity, duration, and type) and health outcome indicators, including…

 The relationship between physical activity, self-esteem, and academic achievement in 12-year-old children